 Learn More: Beach Blanket Babylon

 Would you love to sample food and cheeses while walking around this Italian neighborhood?
 This walking tour explores both the food and culture of the Italian North Beach San Francisco neighborhood.

 Your guide will give you an overview of the culinary history of San Francisco while you stroll the streets of North Beach and try some of its delicious treats.

 Other North Beach Tours: North Beach Walking Tours

 Coit Tower is a San Francisco attraction that sits atop Telegraph Hill.
 It's a famous landmark in this district that is easy to spot from any of the nearby districts.

-You can either climb to the top of the hill for your visit or take the 39 bus.
-Once you arrive, step inside to admire the gorgeous murals on the first floor (one shown in the picture above).
-You can then pay to take the elevator to the top floor for 360 degree views of the city.
+You can either climb to the top of the hill to get there or take the 39 bus.
+Once you arrive, step inside to admire the gorgeous murals on the first floor (one of them is shown in the picture above).
+You can then pay to take the elevator to the top floor for 360-degree views of the city.